Konamiman/MSX2-Technical-Handbook/md/Chapter2.md

 ### Escape sequence

-MSX has the escape sequence feature (see Appendix), which can be used in the PRINT statement of BASIC, and in console output of BIOS or BDOS call (MSX-DOS).
+MSX has the escape sequence feature (see [Appendix 10](Appendices8and10.md#appendix-10---escape-sequences)), which can be used in the PRINT statement of BASIC, and in console output of BIOS or BDOS call (MSX-DOS).
 The escape sequence feature is a subset of DEC VT52 terminal and Heathkit H19 terminal.

 ### Returning to BASIC